 This is clearly contradictory unless His self-image is accurate.
 Sayings like this make it clear that we cannot accept Jesus as an ethical teacher while rejecting His divine claims, because then our ethics would come from a delusional maniac!

 I remember once I got into one of those preposterous arguments with a friend about whether or not I knew a certain third party.
-Finally in frustration I asked, “How can you possibly know who my friends are?”
+Finally in frustration I asked,

 So only those who know Jesus know God and are saved.
 But who can tell who knows Jesus?
 Only Jesus can judge that.
 To whom does Jesus reveal His Father?
 To those whom He chooses.
 We might invent a theology to predict whom Jesus will choose, but in the end that is His sovereign choice.